 The median rent in San Francisco is higher than the median income in the United States.
 Just a cool $50,200 a year hanging over your head.— Greg Wester (@gwestr) May 28, 2015

 We're left with suppressed prices in rent controlled buildings and inflated prices in new buildings.
-New buildings target the upper classes that can afford the high prices.
+New buildings target the upper classes that can afford the high prices, and zoning laws prevent us from tearing down old homes.
 Rent control should help the lower classes.
 The irony.
 The mismanagement.
 Only the wealthy are benefiting from the current situation.
+Rent Control is a Bad Idea.

 “It appears the Giants have touched all the bases with this revised project,” Agnos said.
 “And those bases are: reasonable heights, increased affordable housing, open space and neighborhood-serving retail to bring some spark to what is an unfinished neighborhood.
 Assuming all this bears out in the writing of the measure, I think they have done a terrific job of revising the project.”